technicalpickles/jeweler/README.markdown

 Every gem has a name.
 Among other things, the gem name is how you are able to `gem install` it.
 [Reference](http://docs.rubygems.org/read/chapter/20#name)

-    gem.summary = %Q{TODO: longer description of your gem}
+    gem.summary = %Q{TODO: one-line summary of your gem}

 This is a one line summary of your gem.
 This is displayed, for example, when you use `gem list --details` or view it on [rubygems.org](http://rubygems.org/gems/).